ircdocs/modern-irc/index.md

 * Truncate on the 510th byte (and add `\r\n` at the end) or, preferably, on the last UTF-8 character or grapheme that fits.
 * Ignore the message or close the connection – but this may be confusing to users of buggy clients.

+Finally, clients and servers SHOULD NOT use more than one space (`\x20`) character as `SPACE` as defined in the grammar above.

 ## Numeric Replies

 Most messages sent from a client to a server generates a reply of some sort.
 The most common form of reply is the numeric reply, used for both errors and normal replies.
 Distinct from a normal message, a numeric reply MUST contain a `<source>` and use a three-digit numeric as the command.
 A numeric reply SHOULD contain the target of the reply as the first parameter of the message.
 A numeric reply is not allowed to originate from a client.